mertunver31/ada442/analysis_report.md

 3. **Feature Selection**: The top 10-15 features provided the best balance between model complexity and performance, with diminishing returns when using more features.

-4. **Business Optimization**: Setting the probability threshold based on business metrics rather than standard ML metrics resulted in higher projected profits.
-The optimal threshold was lower than the default 0.5, increasing the number of clients contacted but still maintaining positive ROI.
+4. **Threshold Optimization**: Setting appropriate probability thresholds based on F1-score maximization with a precision emphasis is critical for imbalanced datasets.
+Our optimal threshold of 0.5 balances false positive and false negative risks.

+5. **Feature Scaling**: Proper scaling of input features, especially duration, is essential for reliable predictions.
+Domain-specific normalization yields more consistent results than generic scaling methods.

 ### 12.6 Final Optimized Model
-Based on our comprehensive optimization process, we recommend deploying the Stacking Classifier with the optimal probability threshold of 0.10.
-This model achieves the best balance of technical performance and business value.
+Based on our comprehensive optimization process, we recommend deploying the Stacking Classifier with the optimal probability threshold of 0.5.
+This model achieves the best balance of performance and reliability.

 The optimized model provides:
-- F1 Score: 0.4936
+- F1 Score: 0.5042
-- ROC AUC: 0.9267
+- ROC AUC: 0.9259
-- Projected Profit per Campaign: $8980.00
-- Return on Investment: 8.63x
+- Precision-focused threshold optimization
+- Reliable probability estimates through proper feature scaling

 For production deployment, this model should be monitored regularly and retrained as new campaign data becomes available.